harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 <a href="https://seas.harvard.edu/" style="text-decoration:none; font-weight:300;">John A. Paulson School of Engineering and Applied Sciences</a>, as well as
 <a href="https://www.physics.harvard.edu/people/facpages/cotler" style="text-decoration:none; font-weight:300;">Jordan Cotler</a> at the
 <a href="https://www.physics.harvard.edu/" style="text-decoration:none; font-weight:300;">Department of Physics</a>.
-I will also be part of the
+I am also part of the
 <a href="https://quantum.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard Quantum Initiative</a>
 and the
-<a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a>,
+<a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a>.
-and will be cross-registered at the
+In addition, I am cross-registered at the
-<a href="https://www.mit.edu/" style="text-decoration:none; font-weight:300;">Massachusetts Institute of Technology (MIT)</a>.
+<a href="https://www.mit.edu/" style="text-decoration:none; font-weight:300;">MIT</a>
+and work closely with the
+<a href="https://physics.mit.edu/research/labs-centers/mit-center-for-theoretical-physics-leinweber-institute/" style="text-decoration:none; font-weight:300;">MIT Center for Theoretical Physics</a>.

 I am currently a Research Associate at the
 <a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">